daenney/err-repohook/README.rst

 .. code-block:: text

-   !github defaults push commit issues pull_request
+   !gitweb defaults push commit issues pull_request

 Changing the default will only affect new routes, existing ones will have to be updated manually using the ``route`` command.